dcf21/plato-wp36-v2/README.md

 * Importing lightcurves from external sources, including the light-curve stitching group (LCSG) or from the WP38 PLATO-DB prototype.
 * Multiplying lightcurves together to inject transits.
 * Searching for transits with a range of transit-detection codes, including: BLS, TLS, QATS, (support for DST and EXOTRANS is on the way).
-* Lightcurve diagnostics - verifying that lightcurves are readable.
+* Lightcurve diagnostics - verifying that lightcurves contain valid data.
 * QC - all tasks are automatically followed-up by a QC task to test whether the output is valid.

-Currently all jobs are specified via JSON descriptions, of which there are several examples in the `demo_jobs` directory.
-This may or may not be a good format to continue using - JSON editors are are plentiful, but the format is rather verbose and full of punctuation.
+Currently, pipeline jobs are specified via JSON descriptions, of which there are several examples in the `demo_jobs` directory.
+This may or may not be a good format to continue using - JSON editors are plentiful, but the format is rather verbose and full of punctuation.
+Perhaps YAML would be a better choice (we're not tied to any particular format...)

 For example, a request to synthesise a lightcurve for the Earth using PSLS would look as follows: